Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 Finally, I'd like to say that I am someone with innovative and critical thinking skills, and I am also very determined.
 These qualities help me find new solutions in the face of challenges.

 I'm confident that my background and characteristics make me a great fit for the ECIC program.
-I also will contribute a unique perspective and value to the ECiC program.
+I also will contribute a unique perspective and value to the ECIC program.

-First of all, my work experience aligns perfectly with the requirements of this project.
-With two years of front-end development practice in financial marketing at JD, I have gained a profound understanding of digital marketing strategies, and accumulated relevant knowledge in the financial sector.
-I'm eager to expand my knowledge in finance, business, and management, which will enable me to better integrate and apply the latest technologies with business practices, thus becoming a well-rounded talent in e-commerce.

 #### 3.2 Advantages compared with others